mayabrandi/clinical_EPPs/README.md

 ## Trouble shooting

 When a script is failing, usually as a developer, you will get this information from the lims user who has run the script from within a specific lims step.
-Its easiest to trouble shoot if the step is still opened.
+It´s easiest to trouble shoot if the step is still opened.

 ![](img/debug_step.png)